tachiyomiorg/website/website/src/docs/faq/browse/extensions.md

 Frequently Asked Questions about Extensions.

 ## What are some recommended extensions and sources?
-**Tachiyomi** does not endorse or recommend any source, and there is no best extension.

-Instead, we encourage users to spend some time trying out a few sources themselves and discover what sources work best for them.
-What works well for somebody else might not work well for you.
+**Tachiyomi** offers a few extensions for use with self-hosted content [here](https://github.com/tachiyomiorg/extensions).

+Otherwise, Tachiyomi is bring-your-own-content and does not offer anything.

 ::: info Disclaimer
-**Tachiyomi** isn't responsible for slow, down, missing chapters, or subpar image quality of sources as it doesn't host content.
+**Tachiyomi** isn't responsible for slow, down, missing chapters, or subpar image quality of sources as it doesn't host the content.
 :::

-## What is a scanlator source?
-Non-officially licensed series are translated by scanlators, often found on their own websites or aggregator websites.
-Compare with official sources like [MANGA Plus By SHUEISHA](https://mangaplus.shueisha.co.jp) or [VIZ Shonen Jump](https://www.viz.com/shonenjump).
-Learn more in this [Wikipedia article](https://en.wikipedia.org/wiki/Scanlation).

-## How do I request new extensions?
-[Open an issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues) on **GitHub** if not already there.
-Check the removed [extensions list](https://github.com/tachiyomiorg/tachiyomi-extensions/blob/master/REMOVED_SOURCES.md) first.

-You can find the list of extensions to download [here](/extensions/)

 ## Enabling third-party installations
 ::::tabs